 their families and one slave each in May 1782.
 James would soon die.
 By 1785,

-of James Taylor White's six known children, two would be dead, two would be living
+of James Taylor White's six known children, two would be dead, two would settle

-in Indian territory, and two would settle in the North Carolina mountains.
+in Spanish territory, and two would remain in the North Carolina mountains.

 In the mid-1790's, a son of son James, Reuben White (1765?-1835) and his family,